XueliPan/XueliPan.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Xueli Pan, a PhD candidate in User Centric Data Science Group at VU Amsteram...
+Hi, I am Xueli Pan, a last-year PhD candidate in User Centric Data Science Group at VU Amsterdam.